2016 Tianjin Open

 The 2016 Tianjin Open was a women's professional tennis tournament played on hard courts.
-It was 3rd edition of the tournament, and part of the 2016 WTA Tour.
-It took place in Tianjin, China between 10 and 16 October 2016.
+It was third edition of the tournament, and was part of the WTA International category of the 2016 WTA Tour.
+It took place in Tianjin, China between 10 October and 16 October 2016.
+Unseeded Peng Shuai, who entered the main draw on a wildcard, won the singles title.